 Hitler is a familiar example on the far opposite extreme.
 This is the picture of evil, meaning anti-life: intentionally shattering and fragmenting the creative pattern.
-In Positive Paradigm context, the intentions and actions of any person (or group) that destroys its own and/or threatens to annihilate enemy groups, devoid of respect for the inherent sanctity of life, are defined as evil.
+In Positive Quantum Paradigm context, the intentions and actions of any person (or group) that destroys its own and/or threatens to annihilate enemy groups, devoid of respect for the inherent sanctity of life, are defined as evil.

 The empirical science paradigm has no language or structure for recognizing such malfunctions.
-In contrast, the Positive Paradigm is designed to diagnose inner dynamics.
+In contrast, the Quantum Paradigm is designed to diagnose inner dynamics.
 Use it to identify bad people and prevent them from being given leadership roles.

 Again, my thanks to Mike Lehr for this opportunity to respond.
 Hope this helps.